- Clinical Interests

 - OSW - Maine

 - OSW - Rhode Island

 - Private Health Care Systems (PHCS)

 - United Healthcare (non-HMO) - ACD

 - United Healthcare (non-HMO) - PBO

 Note: This provider may accept more insurance plans than shown; please call the practice to find out if your plan is accepted.

 - Patient Age Group

 Dr. Goldman completed his anesthesiology residency and medical device informatics fellowship at the Univ. of Colorado, and served as a Visiting Scholar in the FDA as well as an executive of a medical device company.
-He chairs several national and international committees that develop standards for the safety, performance, and interoperability of medical equipment.
+He is an IEEE EMBS Distinguished Lecturer, chairs several national and international committees that develop standards for the safety, performance, and interoperability of medical equipment.
 His awards include the AAMI Foundation/Institute for Technology in Health Care Clinical Application Award, the International Council on Systems Engineering Pioneer Award, and the American College of Clinical Engineering award for Professional Achievement in Technology.
 More information is available at www.jgoldman.info

 - Research Summary